michaelmcandrew/civicrm-user-guide-gitbook/survey/what-you-need-to-know.md

 reserving respondents.
 When the contact has completed the survey and their data recorded, they are released from this group.

-You can learn more about creating groups in the chapter Groups and Tags in the section Organising Your Data.
+You can learn more about creating groups in the chapter *Groups and Tags* in the section *Organising Your Data*.

 Surveys are designed to capture responses from existing contacts; if you are seeking responses from the wider public, use the Petition tool; see